DreymaR/BigBagKbdTrixPKL/README.md

 <br>

 #### The LayStack explained further
+* As said before, the easy way to set layouts and settings is to let the `Layout/Settings…` GUI write your overrides.
-* If you want to choose layouts manually, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
+* If you still want to choose layouts manually, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
     - There can be both [Layouts_Default][LayDef] and [Layouts_Override][LayOvr] files.
 Override entries take precedence.
 * In your Layouts_Override file, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
     - There are KbdType (@K) and other abbreviations, but you could also type the path to a layout folder out in full.